Dead Tooth/Dead Tooth Nerve

 Nerve pain caused by a cavity or injury to a tooth can and will most often go away – eventually.
 The problem is that pain “goes away” because the nerve has died.
 The tooth has died.
 At some point, further injury and further pain will recur.
 Without blood supply, the tooth becomes brittle and could break.
 The dead tooth could also be developing an abscess hidden beneath the gums.
 When the nerve dies and an abscess develops, the pain can actually intensify due to the pressure buildup of the abscess within your jaw bone.
 Both of these consequences can be serious.

 The team at Dental365 is committed to providing prompt care for urgent dental problems such as a dying or dead tooth.
 To receive treatment that revolves around your comfort and oral health, call 844.365.DENTAL.
-We have multiple offices in the New York City area to serve you.
+We have multiple offices in New York, New Jersey, Connecticut, Massachusetts, and Rhode Island to serve you.